cdktf/cdktf-provider-googlebeta/docs/googleCertificateManagerCertificate.typescript.md

 - *Type:* string[]

 Authorizations that will be used for performing domain authorization.
+Either issuanceConfig or dnsAuthorizations should be specificed, but not both.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.72.1/docs/resources/google_certificate_manager_certificate#dns_authorizations GoogleCertificateManagerCertificate#dns_authorizations}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.74.0/docs/resources/google_certificate_manager_certificate#dns_authorizations GoogleCertificateManagerCertificate#dns_authorizations}

 ---